 The Charter for the University of the West Indies provides for certain exemptions from taxes under the GCT Act.
-The tax expenditure estimate values reported strictly pertain to SCT exempted on imports.
+Note that the tax expenditure estimate values reported strictly pertain to SCT exempted on imports.

-The "Waivers" category only includes those waivers granting reductions in tax payable at time of import, no data were available on any waivers, reimbursements, or refunds post-payment of the tax.
+The "Waivers" category only includes those waivers granting reductions in tax payable at time of import.
+No data were available on any waivers, reimbursements or refunds post-payment of the tax.

-There were some notable policy changes that were undertaken in 2012 which would have implications for the tax expenditure estimates.
-For example, in 2012, the SCT regime was modified for Over-proof Rum in that the old regime was supplanted and over-proof rum is now taxed based on its alcohol content (using a specific SCT rate of \$960 per litre of pure alcohol (LPA) rather than an ad valorem SCT rate).
-Additionally, a special specific SCT rate of \$700 per litre of pure alcohol for the tourism sector was also implemented at that time.
+There were some notable policy changes that were undertaken during the reporting period which would have implications for the tax expenditure estimates.
+For example, in 2014, the SCT regime for alcohol was modified to unify the Specific SCT on all alcoholic beverages at a single rate of \$1,120 per litre of pure alcohol.
 Again, these adjustments were factored into our calculations of the annual tax expenditure estimates.